-Cervical disc protrusion is a condition in which one of the intervertebral discs of the cervical spine, or neck, has bulged, resulting in the placement of pressure upon main nerve roots in the neck, causing neck pain and other symptoms.
-Disc protrusions result from a variety of causes, the most common being the natural aging process.
-Symptoms usually respond well to a conservative treatment plan.
+Cervical disc protrusion is a condition in which one of the intervertebral discs of the cervical spine, or neck, has bulged, resulting in pressure being placed on main nerve roots in the neck, causing neck pain and other symptoms.
+Disc protrusions develop from a variety of causes, the most common being the natural aging process.
+Symptoms usually abate with a conservative treatment plan.

-In a healthy neck, the seven cervical vertebrae (C1-C7) are separated by tough, fibro-elastic intervertebral discs which cushion the many movements necks make each day.
+In a healthy neck, the seven cervical vertebrae (C1 to C7) are separated by tough, fibro-elastic intervertebral discs, which cushion the many movements the neck makes each day.
 These pads help support the skull and give the neck its flexibility and mobility.
-Should these discs weaken, bulges can cause compression of the spinal cord or a neighboring nerve root.
+Should these discs weaken, bulges can lead to compression of the spinal cord or a neighboring nerve root.
 It is this nerve compression that causes pain or discomfort from cervical disc protrusion.

 Common symptoms of C1-C7 disc protrusion include:

 - Numbness and tingling in the arms and hands

 - Traveling pain radiating along the nerve throughout the arm

 - Muscle weakness in the shoulders, arms and elbows